decaf-dev/obsidian-dataloom/README.md

 ### Links

-Links can be rendered in cells that are in a column with the `text` column type is selected.
+Links can be rendered in cells that are in a column with the `text` column content type is selected.
 To render a link, add double squares surrounding text `[[My Link]]`.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/internal-link-edit.png)